jhamicamarie/Develop-and-Analyze-Algorithms/README.md

 File: QueueDemo.java

 4. Heap - Min & Max Heap
-Uses Priority Queue (Min-Heap) and Max-Heap implementation.
+A Heap is a complete binary tree where:
+  A Min-Heap ensures that the smallest element is always at the root.
+  A Max-Heap ensures that the largest element is always at the root.

+Example Algorithm: Find K Smallest Elements

 Algorithm:
 - Insert elements while maintaining heap property.
 - Extract min/max efficiently in O(log n) time.

 File: HeapDemo.java

 5. Graph - BFS & DFS Traversal
-Graph Representation: Uses Adjacency List
+A graph is a data structure that consists of nodes (vertices) connected by edges.

+Example Algorithm: Depth-First Search (DFS)
+DFS explores as deep as possible before backtracking.

 Algorithm:
 - BFS (Breadth-First Search): Uses Queue (FIFO)
 - DFS (Depth-First Search): Uses Stack (LIFO or Recursion)